Black Ivy League: Members

 Fleming further notes that "[t]he presence of Black Ivy League colleges pull the best and most privileged black students...
 [A]ll seven are unique schools, with little overlap among them."

 Bill Maxwell, in a 2003 series on Historically Black Colleges and Universities (HBCUs), coincides with Fleming in describing the Black Ivy League institutions as being those seven.

 The North Star News described Fisk, Hampton, Howard, Morehouse, Tuskegee as well as Cheyney University of Pennsylvania and Morgan State University as the equivalent of a Black Ivy League.
 Lincoln University has also been mentioned as being included in the group.

-In 1976, the Chicago Tribune referred to the schools of the Atlanta University Center (Morehouse, Spelman, Atlanta University and Clark College [the latter merged and became Clark Atlanta University, Morris Brown College, and Interdenominational Theological Center) as a veritable group of Black Ivies.
+In 1976, the Chicago Tribune referred to the schools of the Atlanta University Center (Morehouse, Spelman, Atlanta University and Clark College [the latter merged and became Clark Atlanta University], Morris Brown College, and Interdenominational Theological Center) as a veritable group of Black Ivies.

 Description and legacy

 Although there is a debate about the composition of the group, they shared certain historic characteristics.
 During the late 20th century, students who attended these schools were able to learn trades and acquire skills and status which put them in a distinctly different social class of black Americans.
-While these institutions were the favorites for upper-class blacks who chose to attend HBCU's prior to 1970, after 1970, a larger number of affluent blacks decided to attend predominantly white colleges and universities.
+While these institutions were the favorites for upper-class blacks who chose to attend HBCUs prior to 1970, after 1970, a larger number of affluent blacks decided to attend predominantly white colleges and universities.
 Many of these students recreated and patronized "HBCU experiences" at their predominately white institutions.

 Six of these institutions are located in the South, while Howard, Hampton, Lincoln, Cheyney, and Morgan are located in the Mid-Atlantic states.

 Each of these institutions are co-educational with the exception of Morehouse College, which is an all-male institution and Spelman College, an all-female institution.
 All institutions are currently accredited by such organizations as the Middle States Association of Colleges and Schools and Southern Association of Colleges and Schools.